 Cottage Industries - Shaheen Sadeghi, who created "anti-malls" in Costa Mesa and revitalized downtown Anaheim with the Packing House and Center Street Promenade, is buying and leasing 17 parcels, mostly houses, that will be transformed into small businesses.
 Sadeghi's vision is to create a vibrant downtown for Garden Grove.
-The plan is to preserve these buildings by converting them into art galleries, restaurants, yoga and coffee shops.
-This will greatly boost tourism in the city.
+The plan is to undertake an adaptive reuse by converting the buildings into art galleries, restaurants, yoga and coffee shops.